-We’re working with Action Greater Bedminster, a group that works to improve Bedminster and Southville, to create a Community Manifesto.
-The Community Manifesto will:
+Since early 2021, we've worked with Action Greater Bedminster, a group that works to improve Bedminster and Southville, to find out what local people want for the area.
+As part of this process we created a Community Manifesto.
+The Community Manifesto:

-- gather ideas and opinions from the local community through engagement sessions
+- gathered ideas and opinions from the local community through engagement sessions

-- set out what local people would like to see happen and what is important in the area, for example:
+- sets out what local people would like to see happen and what is important in the area, for example:

 - wildlife and green spaces

 - the regeneration framework for Whitehouse Street

 - detailed proposals for the area, as the project progresses

 You can read the Community Manifesto on the Whitehouse Street project website.

 Have your say

 We want to continue to work with the local community, businesses and interest groups as we develop our plan for the regeneration of the area.
 Proposals for regeneration will be informed by a mix of: